 In addition to FLA courses, students may take courses offered by other faculties and programs as part of their graduation requirement.
 Except for compulsory courses such as "Studies in Christian Humanism," "Wellness, the Body and Culture" and some language courses (French, Spanish, Chinese and Japanese), most of the courses are conducted in Japanese.
-To register for courses offered in Japanese, a student should be a graduate of a Japanese high school or have demonstrated sufficient proficiency in Japanese by receiving a qualifying score on the Japanese Placement Test or by passing JPN343, Reading and Writing 3.
+To register for courses offered in Japanese, a student who is a native speaker of Japanese should be a graduate of a Japanese high school or have demonstrated sufficient proficiency in Japanese by receiving a qualifying score on the Japanese Placement Test or by passing JPN343 (Reading and Writing 3).
+A non-native speaker of Japanese should have demonstrated sufficient proficiency in Japanese by receiving a qualifying score on the Japanese Placement Test or by passing either JPN322 (Advanced Japanese 2) or JPN370 (Intensive Japanese 4).